13 Top-Rated Things to Do in Chilliwack, BC

 If you'd like to make a longer trek of it, continue a few more kilometers to Greendrop Lake.
 You'll get a taste of everything the park has to offer - but you'll get to fall asleep in a warm bed later that night.

-Every April, 6.5 million bright-colored bulbs blanket the 20-acre fields at the Tulips of the Valley Festival.
+Every April, 6.5 million bright-colored bulbs blanket the 20-acre fields at the Chilliwack Tulip Festival.
 It's the largest tulip festival in Western Canada, and its launch signals the unofficial start of springtime in the valley.

 Visitors can wander through the fields of flowers along the tulip paths, taking in over 30 different varieties of the vibrant flowers.
 The festival also features 17 varieties of daffodils and 10 varieties of hyacinth — it's a beautiful sight that smells incredible, too.